NSString class and its mutable subclass,

 NSMutableString, provide an extensive set of APIs for working with strings, including methods for comparing, searching, and modifying strings.

-NSString objects are used extensively throughout Foundation and other Cocoa frameworks, serving as the basis for all textual and linguistic functionality on the platform.
+NSString objects are used throughout Foundation and other Cocoa frameworks, serving as the basis for all textual and linguistic functionality on the platform.

 - iOS 8.0+